go-graphite/carbonapi/doc/configuration.md

   - `buckets` - Number of 100ms buckets to track request distribution in.
 Used to build `carbon.zipper.hostname.requests_in_0ms_to_100ms` metric and friends.

      The last bucket is **not** called 'requests_in_Xms_to_inf' on purpose, so we can change our minds about how many buckets we want to have and have their names remain consistent.
   - `slowLogThreshold` -  threshold for slow requests to be logged.

+    If you don't want it to be logged at all, please see [logger](#example-16) section for more details

     Default: "1s"
   - `timeouts` - structure that allow to set timeout for `find`, `render` and `connect` phases
   - `backendOptions` - extra options to pass for the backend.